Matthew 24:1-51 - Outline of Matthew (Book Notes menu page)

 when it is tender and putteth forth leaves, ye know that summer is near.-

-• With the 'greening' of Israel (ie., the re-establishment of the nation in the land, in 1948 AD), we know that the season approaches.
 Just as, following the Babylonian captivities, Israel had to be restored to her land before Messiah's first advent, so, she must be in her land prior to His second coming to His Temple.
 (Note that both restorations, prior to Christ's first and second advents, are partial, because a high percentage of Israelites would remain in the diaspora.
-When He comes, all of the elect will be gathered into His Kingdom.)
+When He comes again, all of the elect will be gathered into His Kingdom.)

-• But the sign is not the greening of Israel, but "when you shall see all these things" (v.33; cp.
-NIV trans. of Mark 13:29 and Luk 21:31: "when you see all these things happening") ie., the things described in v.9-25 concerning the end of the age.
+cp.
+NIV trans. of Mark 13:29 and Luk 21:31: "when you see all these things happening" (ie., all the things described in v.9-25 concerning the end of the age).

 know that it {or, 'He'} is near, even at the doors. (v.33) -